 Some of the most popular walks are in the Tasmanian Wilderness World Heritage Area, including the 65-kilometre Overland Track, 85-kilometre South Coast Track, 46-kilometre Frenchmans Cap Track and routes in Walls of Jerusalem National Park.
 On the east coast, trek the 30-kilometre Freycinet Peninsula Circuit, or traverse Maria Island.
 Walk independently or join a guided experience.

-There are seven Great Walks of Tasmania that showcase 300 of the most beautiful kilometres on the island and whose guides making walking an experience to remember.
+The Great Walks of Tasmania is a collection of eight outstanding guided walks that showcase over 300 of the most beautiful kilometres on the island with guides who make walking an experience to remember.

-Tasmania is also home to four of the seven Great Walks of Australia offering guests the opportunity to explore the wilderness accompanied by local guides, fresh produce and wine and staying in luxury tented camps and lodges.
+Tasmania is also home to five of the 12 Great Walks of Australia.
+Guests can explore the wilderness with local guides, enjoy fresh produce and wine, and stay in luxury tented camps and lodges along the way.